 One of Travis Kalanick’s most basic rules is never to sit back and waste your time.
 Instead, he prefers investing himself in finding innovative solutions to the problems faced by his startups.

-This might sound like an actual drain of your free time, but in the end, your startup will only be as good as your passion for it.
+This might sound like a drain of your free time, but in the end, your startup will only be as good as your passion.
 Travis says if you’ve solved a problem, don’t be immediately satisfied.

-Instead, dive back into your business process and find another problem, and keep going until your procedure is as polished as possible for the customer.
+Instead, dive back into your business process, find another problem, and keep going until your procedure is as polished as possible for the customer.

 He Gears His Businesses Towards Flexibility

 Adapting to the challenges in a new market and overcoming them with inventive solutions is the basic principle of developer Travis Kalanick.

 Red Swoosh, his first profitable startup, used the newest advances in technology to speed up file sharing between users.

 Uber (originally UberCabs), the businessman’s largest and most well-known startup, was uniquely designed to adapt to the needs of both drivers and customers in different cities and regions.
 Uber also offered several other services, like Uber Eats in San Francisco, which brought restaurant deliveries to your front door within minutes.

 A particular challenge that all entrepreneurs face at some point or the other is limited funding or limited resources that present unique challenges.
 Travis Kalanick’s journey with Uber hasn’t been much different.